aiman-al-masoud/deixiscript/docs/thesis/3-naturalistic-programming.typ

 (3) it should allow for the moderate use of implicit references @knoll2006pegasus, @pulido2019model ("the red cat", "the yellow dog", "the last number"...) but not to the point of introducing anaphoric ambiguities; after all, we tend to naturally disambiguate (we paraphrase sentences) to make ourselves clear to other human beings who didn't "get us" the first time; it is fair to expect a formal register (it's a program specification after all) to require less of these implicit references, than casual talk between friends.

 (4) there should be a system of "defeasible" (revisable), "gradated" (on a general to specific continuum) rules @nelson2006natural, the application of which should be managed automatically by the system, based on the specificity required in each usage; it would also be very nice to have context-sensitive resolution of pronouns (and maybe all implicit references) based on the surrounding context of the sentence they are used in.
-Circumstances @nelson2006natural, @pulido2019model may futher restrict or generalize the applicability of a rule to a certain situation or state of affairs.
+Circumstances @nelson2006natural, @pulido2019model may further restrict or generalize the applicability of a rule to a certain situation or state of affairs.

 (5) errors and warnings should be reported in clear, "natural" terms.
 They should mention the proximate cause of the problem @nelson2006natural.
 No reference to underlying implementation-code should be made, but rather to the applicability of user-defined rules and circumstances (_speak the user's language_ @nielsen1994enhancing) to the concrete situations that come up.
 The user should be told things like: "You haven't explained what it means to 'ride' in a car, 'riding' just applies to: horses, bicycles", or: "The 'man' cannot 'ride' in the 'car' yet, because he doesn't have the 'keys'".